Sushipd/AI_agent_for_commercial_website/README.md

 as shown in requirements.txt

-use "uvicorn main:app --reload" to run the app
+use "uvicorn main:app --reload" to run the app, then open your browser and go to: http://127.0.0.1:8000